SardarKhan299/sardarkhan299/README.md

 <h1 align="center">Hi 👋, I'm Sardar Khan</h1>
 <h3 align="center">A passionate Android developer from PK</h3>

-- 🌱 **A forward-thinking Android developer offering more than Eight years of experience in building, integrating, testing and supporting Android applications for mobile and tablet devices on the Android platform.
-Troubleshoot and debug to optimize performance.
+- 🌱 **Lead Android Developer | 10+ Years of Android Development Experience
-As a Software Engineer, I Like to learn new Technologies and teaching skills.
-I'd love to combine my passion for learning and teaching with my Software Development skills to continue to grow and makes others grow.
+I have a proven track record of delivering high-quality Android apps, with 10+ years of experience in Android application development.
+Proficient in Kotlin and Java, with a strong focus on building high-performance, scalable mobile applications.
+Expertise in API design, mobile architecture, and delivering exceptional user experiences using test-driven development (TDD) and clean architecture.
-Android Development, Java, Kotlin, Machine Learning, Software Engineer..**
+**

 - 💬 Ask me about **Android,Kotlin,Java**